 “And he sent out his servants to call those who had been invited to the wedding feast, and they were unwilling to come.”

-Unfortunately, most of our people (the citizens of Israel) have yet to accept His kind and generous invitation.
+Unfortunately, most of our people – the citizens of modern Israel – have yet to accept His (God’s) kind and generous invitation.

 The Kingdom of heaven has come in the very personal form of the Messiah, who is the only begotten Beloved Son of Adonai Elohim.
-Messiah was, is now, and always will be the Promised One (Hu Haba’, lit. the ‘coming one’).
-Ha-Mashiach is the one who Moses promised us would one day be sent into the world to save our souls and restore Israel to all of the promises that Adonai Avinu made to our fathers.
-We know through many convincing miracles and the writings of the prophets that Ha-Mashiach Yeshua is the one who God has Blessed Forever (Ha-Elohim Hamvorakh L’Olam Va’ed).
-In this regard the following seven truths apply:
+Messiah was, is, and always will be the Promised One (Hu Haba’, lit. the ‘coming one’).
+Ha-Mashiach is the one who Rabbeinu Moses promised us would one day be sent into the world to save our souls and restore Israel to all of the promises that Adonai Avinu made to our fathers.

 Truth #1.
 Through the redemptive ministry of the Holy One the Atonement of Israel has already been accomplished.